hubverse-org/hubDocs/docs/source/user-guide/model-output.md

 ## Validating forecast values
 Validation of forecast values occurs in two steps:

-* The data types and relatively simple limits on values are specified in a json schema file.
+* The data output types and relatively simple limits on values are specified in a json schema file.
 For example, if appropriate, we might specify that the value is a non-negative integer.

 * Validation of more involved rules that cannot be encoded in a json schema are implemented separately.
 Examples of such rules include:
    1. A predictive quantile for disease incidence may not be larger than the population size in that location.